O'Malley's Stage Door

 Stage Door bars in the theatrical tradition are backstage spaces: lower light, more honest than the front of house, built for conversation rather than display.
 That atmosphere, whether deliberately constructed or arrived at through the accumulation of years of use, functions as one of Galveston's more compelling reasons to spend an evening on Postoffice Street rather than on the Strand or down by the water.
 The street itself closes relatively early compared to Seawall venues, which means the bars that operate here draw a crowd that has made a deliberate choice about where to spend their time.

-For visitors approaching from Houston, Galveston is a 50-mile drive south on I-45, roughly an hour depending on weekend traffic, and Postoffice Street sits a short distance from the historic downtown grid.
-The strip is walkable from most of the neighbourhood's accommodation options, which matters on an island where driving after a long bar evening requires more planning than it might in a city with ride infrastructure.
+For visitors approaching from Houston, Galveston is about a 50-mile drive south on I-45, roughly an hour depending on traffic, and Postoffice Street sits a short distance from the historic downtown grid.
+The strip is walkable from much of the neighborhood, which matters on an island where driving after a long bar evening takes more planning.
 Arriving early enough to eat on the street before drinking is a reasonable approach; the neighbourhood's restaurant density means the question of where to have dinner and where to have cocktails can be answered within a few blocks.

 Placing Stage Door in the Wider Bar Conversation